 You have probably seen one of these at a kid’s birthday party or local festival.
 Quality bouncy castles are manufactured with woven oxford cloth or PVC tarpaulin.
 The material is filled with air to create an air-cushion that you can jump on.
 These are great for little kids as there are no metal springs or poles they can hit their heads on.

 Just as you would think these trampolines do not use springs.
 Instead they use flexible composite rods, which sit underneath the trampoline surface and out of harm's way.
-These trampolines offer tons of safety features and are gaining popularity in the trampoline community of the past years.
+These spring free trampolines offer tons of safety features and are gaining popularity in the trampoline community of the past years.
 As these products are newer to the game and offer amazing safety features they tend to be a bit more costly than traditional trampolines.